coltonmorris/classic_wow_speedrun/README.md

 ## what does this do?
-some useful stuff in general, like:
+- some useful stuff in general, like:
     * auto click confirmation popups

-an RXP troll warrior speed run
+- an RXP troll warrior speed run
     * optimized for now for 1-20

+- a critter targeting macro
+    * helpful for warriors that want to charge and kill the poor little guys

 ## random tid bits and tricks
 show your xp numbers all the time: